GFDRR/open-risk-data-dashboard/docs/interviews/README.md

 - **Data** getting to more qualitative (experience of contribution, experience of exploration, experience of data wrangling)

 - **UX** label could convey their impact, what it is about, their usefulness and reading keys — instead of matching database field names (eg: "Dataset is open" vs. "Dataset can be downloaded publicly, without registration", etc.)

+- **Metadata** can be refreshed from the sources themselves (via a feed or a data connector of some sort)

+- **Metadata** could display in which real events the datasets have been used for (it increases the sense of usefulness)